- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Realize that your sexual desire may decrease for a lot of reasons.
 The fear of having cancer, worries about treatment, and the effects of treatment itself are just a few.
 Chemo can sometimes make you very tired or sick.
 Radiation therapy to the pelvis or genital area can cause pain during sex.
 Hormone treatments and the removal of the ovaries or testicles will change your body’s hormone levels.
 All of these things can affect desire or make you less able to have sex.

 - Talk with your partner about your feelings and concerns.

 - Wait until you feel ready for sexual activity.
 Don’t push yourself.

 - Tell your partner you’re ready to try sexual contact when you feel able to.
 Don’t wait for your partner to ask.

 - Avoid sex if your white blood counts are dangerously low to reduce your chance of infection.
 (See the section called “Blood counts” for more information.)
 Check with your doctor to see if this is an issue for you.

 - Enjoy other forms of closeness, such as touching, caressing, and holding each other.

-- Understand that you cannot give your partner cancer.
+- Know that you cannot give your partner cancer.

 - Try other things such as using your hands or mouth, stroking, fondling, or kissing if your usual sexual activity is uncomfortable.
 You can also try different positions (for instance, lying on your sides either facing or spooning, or switching who is on top).
 New positions can allow you to control thrusting, avoid pressure on tender areas, or avoid getting too tired.